Overview

 Make a list of:

-• Your symptoms, including any that may seem unrelated to your foot pain, and when they began
+- Your symptoms, including any that may seem unrelated to your foot pain, and when they began.

-• Questions to ask your doctor
+- Questions to ask your health care professional.

-For metatarsalgia, some basic questions to ask your doctor include:
+For metatarsalgia, basic questions to ask include:

-• What's causing my symptoms?
+- What's causing my symptoms?

-• Do I need tests?
+- Do I need tests?

-• What treatment do you recommend?
+- What treatment do you recommend?

-• Do I need to restrict my activities?
+- Do I need to restrict my activities?

-• Are there brochures or other printed material I can have?
+- Are there brochures or other printed material I can have?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your health care professional is likely to ask you questions, including:

-• What type of shoes do you wear?
+- What type of shoes do you wear?

-• What activities do you do?
+- What activities do you do?

-• Does your daily routine involve a lot of walking or standing?
+- Does your daily routine involve a lot of walking or standing?

-• Do you often go barefoot?
+- Do you often go barefoot?
 On what types of surfaces?

-• How severe are your symptoms?
+- How bad are your symptoms?

-• What, if anything, seems to improve your symptoms?
+- What, if anything, seems to make your symptoms better?

-• What, if anything, appears to worsen your symptoms?
+- What, if anything, appears to make your symptoms worse?

 What you can do in the meantime

-© 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
+© 1998-2025 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use